naugtur/secure-dependencies/README.md

-# secure-bundle-dependencies
+# secure-dependencies
+*Never run npm install in production again!*

-Creates a tarball of your app dependencies checked with node security platform

-*The ultimate solution to `npm install` in production and alternatives.*
+Creates a tarball of your app dependencies checked with node security platform.
+Just unpack it in production and you're ready to go.

-*Be ready for the next left-pad!*

 ## Usage

 ```
-npm install secure-bundle-dependencies --save-dev
+npm install secure-dependencies --save-dev
 ```

 Then in your package.json scripts section you can call it
 ```
 "scripts": {
-    "bundle": "secure-bundle-dependencies"
+    "bundle": "secure-dependencies"
   },
 ```

 `{appname}-{version}.tgz` is produced with all production dependencies unless `nsp check` complains

-To try it:
+*Become left-pad proof!*

+## Try it out

 ```
 cd exampleapp
 npm install
 npm start
 ```
+exampleapp-1.0.0.tgz is created